dustinpfister/blog_posts/_posts/threejs-object3d.md

 layout: post
 categories: three.js
 id: 180
-updated: 2023-01-24 08:15:35
+updated: 2023-06-26 13:41:44
-version: 1.71
+version: 1.72
 ---

-The [Object3D](https://threejs.org/docs/index.html#api/core/Object3D) base class in [threejs](https://threejs.org/) is one of the most important classes to be aware of when making some kind of project.
+The [Object3D](https://threejs.org/docs/index.html#api/core/Object3D) base class in [threejs](https://threejs.org/) is one of the most important classes to be aware of when making some kind of project with the library.
 It is the base class of mesh objects, but also just about every other kind of object that would be added to a scene object such as cameras, groups, lights, various helper objects and so forth.
+Also speaking of scene objects they too are based on top of the object3d class as well.
 So then to learn a thing or two about object3d is also to learn a thing about all of those kinds of objects that I have mentioned.
 For example to set the position of a mesh object I need to use the the object3d position property to so so and the same is also true of cameras, groups, and so forth.

 In this post I will be going over many of the basics of what the Object3d class is all about in threejs, when it comes to working with the class directly.
-However more often than not it is a class that I am working with indirectly each time I want to move or rotate a camera, mesh object, or anything to that effect that is based off the the object3d base class.
+However more often than not it is a class that I am working with indirectly each time I want to move or rotate a camera, mesh object, or anything to that effect.
 In the process of going over the Object3d class I will also be touching base on many other classes that are important also, such as the [Vector3](/2018/04/15/threejs-vector3/) class and the [Euler Class](/2021/04/28/threejs-euler/) that are used as the values for many note worthy properties of this major base class.

 <!-- more -->